fidesmo/apdu-over-ble/README.md

 This repository contains discussion materials and the different versions of [the specification](https://github.com/fidesmo/apdu-over-ble/tree/master/spec).

-## Other resources
+## Other resources: Android prototype
-To allow easy testing of this specification, Fidesmo has open sourced client and server prototypes implemented as Android apps:
+To allow easy testing of this specification, Fidesmo has open sourced an Android app that can perform the server and client roles.
+The client sends APDUs over BLE to a server running on an NFC-enabled phone that then forwards the APDU commands to a contactless card and returns its response.

-### BLE Client
-The BLE Client prototype is available in this repository: [apdu-over-ble-android](https://github.com/fidesmo/apdu-over-ble-android)
+The prototype is available in this repository: [apdu-over-ble-android](https://github.com/fidesmo/apdu-over-ble-android)
-It needs to be run on an Android device with Bluetooth 4.0 or newer.

-### BLE Server
-The BLE Server prototype is available in this repository: [android-ble-server](https://github.com/fidesmo/android-ble-server) It needs to be run on an Android device with
-- Bluetooth 4.0 or newer
-- NFC capabilities

-To fully test the BLE Client --> BLE Server --> Secure Element connection, it is necessary to have a contactless device, like for example a [Fidesmo Card](https://developer.fidesmo.com/fidesmocard).